DACA recipients

 Much remains uncertain at this time.
-Our commitment to supporting DREAMers in the pursuit of a career opportunity is not.
+Our commitment to supporting young adults in the pursuit of a career opportunity is not.

 Applicants with DACA status

-Year Up welcomes DACA-affiliated young adults into our program.
-Applicants must have a valid work status of at least one year.
+DACA-affiliated young adults are eligible for our program and must have a valid work status of at least one year.
 Two years valid work status ensures you can receive the maximum benefit of our program by pursuing at least one year of post-graduation work.
-The guide below contains additional resources regarding your rights.
+The link below contains additional resources.

 Questions About Eligibility?

-Reach out to the Year Up nearest you to speak with our admissions team.
+Reach out to the Year Up United location nearest you to speak with our admissions team.